salihhugurr/transportation_london/README.md

 3-If you click one item from the list you will see time table of this station.
 (Time Table Screen)

+### Favorite Screen

+You can see all lines that you favorited.

+1-You can delete favorites.

+2-If you click one item from the list you will see all stations of this line.
+(Stations Screen)

 ### Time Table Screen

 You can see time table of selected station.